PopChar X – Frequently Asked Questions

 If you have a problem with PopChar X, we suggest that you first try the following steps:

-- Make sure you have the latest version of Mac OS X and all system updates: Run "Software Update" and install all available updates.
-If you need to restart your Mac after the update, run "Software Update" again until it tells you that no further updates are available.
+- Make sure you have the latest version of Mac OS X and all system updates: Launch "App Store" and install all available updates.
+If you need to restart your Mac after the update, repeat this step until no further updates are available.

 - If there is a problem with PopChar X in combination with a particular application, make sure you have the latest version of that application.
 If you have a problem with any part of MS Office, run Microsoft AutoUpdate to install the latest updates.